 The Performance Work Statement (PWS) is a Statement of Work (SOW) for Performance-Based Acquisitions that clearly describes the performance objectives and standards that are expected of the contractor.
-When a contract is awarded, the PWS is legally binding upon the contractor and the U.S. Government.
-There is no standard template or outline for a PWS.
+When a contract is awarded, the PWS is legally binding between the contractor and the U.S. Government.

-The Federal Acquisition Regulation (FAR) only requires that agencies, to the maximum extent practicable:
+The Federal Acquisition Regulation (FAR 37.602) only requires that agencies, to the maximum extent practicable:

 - Describe work in terms of required results rather than “how” the work is to be accomplished or the number of hours to be provided

 - Enable assessment of work performance against measurable performance standards

 - Rely on measurable performance standards and financial incentives in a competitive environment to encourage innovation and cost-effective methods of performing the work

 - Use the Work Statement Writing Guidelines Summary

 PWS Main Guidance: Air Force Instruction (AFI) 63-124 Performance-Based Service Acquisitions

 The PWS should state requirements in general terms of what (result) is to be done, rather than how (method) it is done.
 The PWS gives the contractor maximum flexibility to devise the best method to accomplish the required result.
 The PWS must be written to ensure that all offerors compete equally.
 The U.S. Government must remove any features that could restrict a potential offeror.